New: Interlochen Online to offer music and arts programs for adults.

-Interlochen’s Sustainability & Nature Lecture and Cooking Series offers a variety of two-hour programs focusing on creative sustainability and exploration of nature.
+Interlochen’s Sustainability & Nature Lecture Series offers a variety of two-hour programs focusing on creative sustainability and exploration of nature.
 Our goal is to inspire adult learners to interact with our local environment in a positive way.
-We explore cooking, artistry, and ecology while providing an educational and exciting learning experience for all.
+We explore conservation, artistry, and ecology while providing an educational and exciting learning experience for all.

-Sustainability & Nature Lectures are $20, while our food-based programs require a $40 registration fee.
+Sustainability & Nature Lectures are $20, while our honey tasting programs require a $35 registration fee and Bonsai program a $40 fee.
 All events in this series require preregistration.
 To register, click the link below for the program you wish to attend.

 Programs will be held from 6 p.m to 8 p.m. at the R.B.
 Annis Botanical Lab on the campus of Interlochen Center for the Arts, directly in front of the Interlochen Public Radio building.
 For more information, please contact Emily Umbarger at emily.umbarger@interlochen.org.

-Dr. Duke Elsner is a local renown entomologist and bee and butterfly expert.
+Dr. Elsner is a local renowned entomologist and bee and butterfly expert.
 While retired from teaching, he still can be found working on local programs through the Michigan State University Extension Office in the Grand Traverse Region.

 Time: 6 - 8 p.m.